andraugust/andraugust.github.io/bellman.md

 Here $$v$$ is the value/win-probability of the corresponding state-triple; values are listed in the code-snippet above.
 To evaluate this equation it's necessary to know the values for all actions being considered.

 Initially values are only available for states at the end of the game, so it's necessary to simulate backward from $$len(r)=1$$ to $$len(r)=5$$ and place win-probabilities in the value function as they're discovered.
-This is backward induction + value-cacheing.
+This is the backward part of backward induction.

 __Experiments__.
 To conclude the study, I'll roll first against the AI and see how often I win.
 Here's the result: